 By the time we reached our turn-around point at Moses H. Cone Memorial Park in Blowing Rock (Milepost 294.1), we were blown away by the number of majestic mountains, wondrous waterfalls, and jaw-dropping vistas we’d seen.

-After driving up the Parkway for the third time last month (including the entire Virginia section), we’ve assembled quite a list of NC lodging options, including numerous pet-friendly places.
+After driving the Parkway for the sixth time earlier this year, we’ve assembled a list of our favorite NC and VA lodging options, including numerous pet-friendly places.

-Read on for our guide to the best Blue Ridge Parkway hotels, cabin rentals, and B&Bs in North Carolina, which include options in seven different towns spanning more than 110 miles.
+Read on for our guide to the best Blue Ridge Parkway hotels, cabin rentals, and B&Bs in North Carolina and Virginia, including options in mountain towns spanning almost the entire length of the route.

 Best Blue Ridge Parkway Hotels & Cabin Rentals Guide